DimBix/dimbix/README.md

 ## Hi there 👋

 <h1 align="center">Hi, I'm Dimitri B</h1>
-<h3 align="center">A passionate fresh degree student interested in Computer Architecture and Software Engineering.
-I've been challenching my self with new projects to learn how to apply all the theoretical concepts acquired in University.</h3>
+<h3 align="center">A passionate recent graduate interested in Computer Architecture and Software Engineering.
+I've been challenging myself with new projects to learn how to apply all the theoretical concepts I acquired at university.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/DimBix](https://github.com/DimBix)